 King Laoghaire was unable to extinguish the saint's fire and accepted that Patrick's 'magic' was stronger than his.
 Although he did not choose to convert to Christianity himself, the King endorsed Patrick's mission to convert the Irish.

 This legend of Saint Patrick is set on a day when the missionary was preaching close to a pagan standing stone.

 The latter would have been considered sacred to some of his audience of potential converts because it was already carved with a circle.

 This mark would have been familiar to all pagans as a symbol of the sun or moon gods.

-St Patrick spent the forty days of Lent (the Christian period of fasting or self-denial prior to Easter) on a mountain in co Mayo (now known as Croagh Patrick).
+St Patrick spent the forty days of Lent (the Christian period of fasting or self-denial prior to Easter) on a mountain in County Mayo.
+The mountain is now known as Croagh Patrick.